MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/index.md

 ---
-title: Choose a solution for connecting an on-premises network to Azure
+title: Connect an on-premises network to Azure
+titleSuffix: Azure Reference Architectures
-description: Compares reference architectures for connecting an on-premises network to Azure.
+description: Compare reference architectures for connecting an on-premises network to Azure.
 author: telmosampaio
 ms.date: 07/02/2018
 ---

-# Connect an on-premises network to Azure
+# Choose a solution for connecting an on-premises network to Azure

 This article compares options for connecting an on-premises network to an Azure Virtual Network (VNet).
 For each option, a more detailed reference architecture is available.